The scheme opened for applications on 20 April 2020. This has to be done through HMRC’s website.

 The original scheme closed to new entrants on 30 June, with the last three-week furloughs before that point commencing on 10 June.
 This means the final date by which an employer could have furloughed an employee for the first time was the 10 June.

-At the end of October the government announced an extension to the scheme.
+The government has announced an extension to the scheme.
 Under the extension employees needed to be employed by the employer on 30 October and had to have been on an employer’s PAYE payroll between the 20 March 2020 and 30 October 2020 and the employer has to have made a PAYE RTI submission to HMRC notifying a payment of earnings for that employee.
 Neither the employer nor the employee needs to have previously used the scheme.
-Currently the scheme is due to end on 31 March 2021 but this will be reviewed by the Government in January 2021.
+Currently the scheme is due to end on 30 April 2021 but this is constantly under review.

 From March until the end of June to be eligible for the grant, employees couldn’t do any work for or on behalf of the organisation.
 This included providing services or generating any revenue.

 From 1 July 2020, businesses were given the flexibility to bring furloughed employees back part-time.
 Individual firms decided the hours and shift patterns their employees would work on their return, so they could decide on the best approach for them.
 Employers are responsible for paying their wages while in work.
 The grant can continue to be claimed for the normal hours not worked.

 HMRC has produced a step by step guide for employers.

 It’s open to any UK organisation with employees, but there are restrictions on certain public sector organisations and those receiving public funding.